pydantic/logfire/docs/guides/advanced/sampling.md

 def get_tail_sample_rate(span_info):
     if span_info.duration >= 1:
-        # Keep 50% of traces with duration >= 1 second
-        return 0.5
+        return 0.5  # (1)!

-    if span_info.level > 'warn':  # span_info.level is a special object that can be compared to log level names
+    if span_info.level > 'warn':  # (2)!
-        # Keep 30% of traces with a warning or error and with duration < 1 second
-        return 0.3
+        return 0.3  # (3)!

-    # Keep 10% of other traces
-    return 0.1
+    return 0.1  # (4)!

 logfire.configure(
     sampling=logfire.SamplingOptions(
-        # Discard 50% of traces at the beginning to reduce the overhead of generating spans.
-        # This is optional, but improves performance, and we know that `get_tail_sample_rate`
-        # will always return at most 0.5 so the other 50% of traces will be discarded anyway.
-        # The probabilities are not independent - this will not discard traces that would
-        # otherwise have been kept by tail sampling.
-        head=0.5,
+        head=0.5,  # (5)!
         tail=get_tail_sample_rate,
     ),
 )
 ```

+1. Keep 50% of traces with duration >= 1 second
+2. `span_info.level` is a [special object][logfire.sampling.SpanLevel] that can be compared to log level names
+3. Keep 30% of traces with a warning or error and with duration < 1 second
+4. Keep 10% of other traces
+5. Discard 50% of traces at the beginning to reduce the overhead of generating spans.
+This is optional, but improves
+   performance, and we know that `get_tail_sample_rate` will always return at most 0.5 so the other 50% of traces will
+   be discarded anyway.
+The probabilities are not independent - this will not discard traces that would otherwise have
+   been kept by tail sampling.